Zen-Networks/forti-elk/README.md

 This project builds a Fortigate log monitoring solution based on ELK stack (Elasticsearch, Logstash, Kibana) and Fortigate firewalls logs.
 Courtesy of [Zen Networks](https://www.zen-networks.ma/)

 # 0. Prerequisites and Scope:
+Before using this project, make sure you have:
 - One or multiple Fortigate firewalls configured with the required filtering and identification features.
 - Installed Elasticsearch, Logstash and Kibana instances.